The science behind winter exercise

 Ava Dzurenda is a 2025 graduate of Saint Francis University, where she earned a B.A. in Science Writing and a B.S. in Exercise Physiology, along with a minor in Communications.
-This fall, she will begin the online AAP program at Johns Hopkins University to pursue a Master’s in Science Writing.
-She is currently working as a freelance journalist and photographer for the Pittsburgh Post-Gazette, but is open to work and seeking a hybrid, full-time position in journalism, media relations, or any science writing role.
+She is currently pursuing an M.A. in Science Writing through the online AAP program at Johns Hopkins University.

-Ava has science writing experience in both public relations and journalism.
-At UPMC Media Relations in 2023, she wrote press releases and blog posts for the UPMC and Pitt Health Sciences Newsroom, and successfully pitched research stories that gained national coverage.
-At the Pittsburgh Post-Gazette in 2024, she served as a health and science reporter, authoring 22 bylines that translated complex research into stories for the public.
+Ava has experience in both public relations and newsroom reporting.
+At UPMC Media Relations, she wrote press releases and blog posts for the UPMC and Pitt Health Sciences Newsroom and pitched research stories that gained national coverage.
+At the Pittsburgh Post-Gazette, she authored 22 bylines translating complex medical research into stories that resonate with the public.

-From the newsroom to lab bench, Ava is passionate about making science understandable, accessible, engaging, and relevant.
+From newsroom to lab bench, Ava is passionate about making science understandable, engaging, and relevant.

 The guidelines urge physicians to offer pain management options and counseling for routine gynecological procedures.